 You're our kind of people.

-Well, even one of uh fake news CNN's, I guess one of their medical pundits, somebody that works for fake news CNN, had the same observation that I did and said it was really bad optics and and questioned why when the speech was given to both houses of Congress.
+Well, even one of fake news CNN's, I guess one of their medical pundits, somebody that works for Fake News CNN, had the same observation that I did and said it was really bad optics and questioned why when the speech was given to both houses of Congress,

-There were only 200 people in the chamber that hold 1,600, especially since everybody that works in the House and the Senate in Washington, they have been given every opportunity to be vaccinated since early well late December of last year.
+there were only 200 people in the chamber that holds 1,600, especially since everybody that works in the House and the Senate and Washington, they have been given every opportunity to be vaccinated since early, well, late December of last year.

 That's his quote.